micweaver/ydb/README.md

   f: the functions name;

-  v: the variable name,or if you do not provide this parameter,the ydb will dump all of the variable;
+  v: the variable name,or if you do not provide this parameter,the ydb will dump all of the variable in the function